bluuewhale/bluuewhale.github.io/content/posts/hash-smith.md

 +++
 date = '2025-12-12T22:56:51+09:00'
-draft = true
+draft = false
-title = 'Building a Fast, Memory-Efficient Hash Table in Java (by stealing the best ideas)'
+title = 'Building a Fast, Memory-Efficient Hash Table in Java (by borrowing the best ideas)'
 +++

 One day, I ran into SwissTable—the kind of design that makes you squint, grin, and immediately regret every naive linear-probing table you've ever shipped.